yeweidaniel/full-stack-challenge/README.md

 ###To Run
 1. Run 'npm install'
 2. Run 'npm start'
-3. App Should be running now at localhost:3000
+3. App should now be running at localhost:3000
 	* Admin Credentials: 1/secret

 ###Design Architecture: